 The Committee meets with the External Auditor privately at least once a year to discuss any matters they may wish to raise without management being present.

 The programme allows employees to raise their concerns with their line manager or, if that is inappropriate, to raise them on a confidential basis.
 An externally facilitated confidential helpline and confidential email facility are provided to protect the identity of employees in these circumstances.
-Any concerns are investigated on a confidential basis by the Human Resources Department and/or the Company Secretary and feedback is given to the person making the complaint as appropriate via the confidential email facility.
+Any concerns are investigated on a confidential basis by the Human Resources Department and/or the Company Secretary and Group General Counsel and feedback is given to the person making the complaint as appropriate via the confidential email facility.
 An official written record is kept of each stage of the procedure and results are summarised for the Committee.

 The Nomination Committee